celestiaorg/docs/docs/nodes/celestia-node-metrics.md

 sidebar_label: Node metrics
 ---

-# celestia-node metrics
+# Celestia Node metrics

-This tutorial is for running metrics for your celestia-node Data Availability instance.
+This tutorial is for running metrics for your `celestia-node` Data Availability instance.

 This tutorial will focus on running metrics for a light-node.